hokiegeek2/slurm-cloud-integration/README.md

 ### Start slurmrestd

-The slurmrestd daemon is started as follows:
+The slurmrestd daemon is started as follows (note the SLURM_JWT=daemon env variable)

 ```
 export SLURMRESTD_HOST=0.0.0.0